maidis/animalyst/README.md

 _This application and tutorial are based on the example in the [Quelques cadriciels Web C++](https://linuxfr.org/news/quelques-cadriciels-web-c-1-2) article published on [LinuxFr.org](https://linuxfr.org/)._

 Currently, there are many interesting languages ​​and frameworks for server-side web development.
 In this area, C++ isn't the most fashionable language, but it has some interesting assets.
+Indeed:

-Indeed, the C++ has many libraries (including web frameworks), it is renowned for its performance, and finally its latest standards make it more enjoyable to use.
+* C++ has many libraries (including web frameworks)
+* It's renowned for its performance
+* Its latest standards make it more enjoyable to use

+The purpose of this tutorial is to provide:

+* A small comparison of Cutelyst with other C++ tools available for Web back-end development, based on a example application
+* An introduction to application development with Cutelyst
+* Some hints about deploying a Cutelyst project to production

-The purpose of this tutorial is to provide a small comparison of Cutelyst with other C++ tools available for Web back-end development, based on a sample application.
-The source codes for other C++ web frameworks are available on [this Git repository](https://framagit.org/nokomprendo/tuto_fonctionnel/tree/master/posts/tuto_fonctionnel_31).
-The different frameworks used are summarized in the appendix.
+Source codes for Cutelyst is included [here](https://github.com/maidis/animalyst).
+Source codes for other C++ web frameworks are available on [this Git repository](https://framagit.org/nokomprendo/tuto_fonctionnel/tree/master/posts/tuto_fonctionnel_31).
+The different frameworks that used are summarized in the appendix.
 Finally, a list of C++ libraries is available on [Awesome C++](http://fffaraz.github.io/awesome-cpp/).

-## Part 1: sample application, HTML generation and access to a database.
+## Part 1: Example Application, HTML Generation and Access to a Database

-### Final application
+### Final Application

 We want to implement an application that displays images of animals stored on the server.
 A form is used to indicate the beginning of the name of the animals to display.
-You can display the complete image by clicking on the thumbnail and you can display an information page via a link at the bottom of the page.
+You can display the image in full size by clicking on the thumbnail and you can display an information page via a link at the bottom of the page.
 Animal data (names and file paths) are stored in a SQLite database on the server.

 ![](animalyst.gif)